 However, legal protection doesn’t protect mothers from social taboos.

-We noted earlier that breastfeeding is a uniquely human experience that is shared across cultures.
+Breastfeeding is a uniquely human experience that is shared across cultures.
 However, every culture seems to have a different perspective on best practices for breastfeeding.

 Weaning: A Social Construct

 We’re pointing out some of these differences to highlight that the timeline for weaning, and the social taboo around breastfeeding, is just that – a social construct.
-The AAP will recommend a baby continue breastfeeding through their first birthday.
+The AAP will recommend for a baby to continue breastfeeding through their first birthday.

 Some mothers will breastfeed a child into their toddler years and beyond.
 The Mayo Clinic states that most children worldwide are weaned between ages 2 and 4.

-Mayo Clinic also highlights that it is common in some cultures to breastfeed until age 6 or 7.
+The Mayo Clinic also highlights that it is common in some cultures to breastfeed until age 6 or 7.